310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 But you know, no one will scold you if you choose to play around and chat with each other instead!
 It’s your free time, after all!

 Why, Kanata went off to feed the fish in the fish tanks instead of hanging out with us!
-You know, those fish tanks in the Marine Life club room…!
+You know, those fish tanks in the Marine Life Club room…!
 Yeah, those!!
 {% endbubble %}

 {% bubble Hajime %}